K3v123/hello-algo/docs-en/chapter_tree/binary_tree_traversal.md

 From a physical structure point of view, a tree is a data structure based on a linked list, and therefore its traversal is done by accessing the nodes one by one through pointers.
 However, a tree is a nonlinear data structure, which makes traversing a tree more complex than traversing a linked list, and needs to be implemented with the help of a searching algorithm.

-Common traversals of binary trees include level-order traversal, preorder traversal, middle-order traversal, and postorder traversal.
+Common traversals of binary trees include level-order traversal, preorder traversal, Inorder traversal, and postorder traversal.

 ## Level-Order Traversal